Big Questions

 3. Which compliment makes you uncomfortable — and why?

-4. What do you do when no one is watching — and what does that say about your truest desires?
+4. What do you do when no one is watching — and what does that say about your most authentic desires?

 5. What habit or pattern keeps repeating in your life, despite your efforts to change it?